helix-game/lua-utility/README.md

 - `math.scaleValue(input, minValue, maxValue, minOutput, maxOutput)`: Translates a value to be normalized/scaled into another range

 Each function is documented with a brief description and usage examples in the source code for easy reference

+# Callback System
+Callbacks are functions passed into other functions as arguments, which are invoked to complete some kind of routine or action at a later time.
+In the context of client-server communication, they are particularly useful for handling asynchronous operations.
+This allows a client to continue operating in its environment without the need to wait for a server response, thereby enhancing performance and user experience.

+## Utility of Callbacks
+In our implementation, callbacks are used to request data from a server and then execute a response action once that data is received.
+This is crucial in scenarios where immediate data processing is not necessary, or where operations may take some time to complete, such as database queries or complex calculations.
+Our callback system ensures that these interactions are handled efficiently, maintaining smooth communication between client and server.

+By incorporating callbacks into our utilities, developers can create more responsive, robust, and user-friendly packages.